 Affectionately known as “Smuggs,” Smugglers’ Notch Resort has over 1,000 acres of trails, wooded glades, and terrain parks with 3 mountains (Sterling, Madonna, and Morse) that are conveniently connected by trails and lifts.
 Known for being one of the best family-friendly resort destinations in New England and rated the #1 resort in eastern U.S. and Canada by readers of Ski magazine in 2017, Smuggs offers plenty of trails for skiers of all skill levels and even features 5 Black Diamond runs, including The Black Hole, the only Triple Black Diamond in the eastern U.S.!

 There are several options for mountain lodging, depending on what you are looking for regarding amenities, location, and price, and shopping and dining is available throughout the village and at the day lodges at the base of the three mountains.
-The après options at Smugglers’ Notch include more than just kicking back at a pub, with live music, karaoke, and even magic shows happening throughout the week!
-Between the three mountains and all the resort activities, there is plenty at Smugglers’ Notch to keep everyone in the group happy!
+The après options at Smugglers’ Notch include more than just kicking back at a pub, with live music, karaoke, and even magic shows happening throughout the week.
+Between the three mountains and all the resort activities, there is plenty at this popular Vermont ski resort to keep everyone in the group happy!

 Lodging options range from economy to luxury, with ski-in and ski-out accommodations so you can hedge your bets that you can be the first one in line for the lifts in the morning and the last one off the trail each day.
 As an added bonus, complimentary access to Spring House and Spa is included with most Okemo signature property rentals.